paullee0/FreeCAD_SketchArch/README.md

 # FreeCAD_SketchArch
-A module for Architecure and making Arch Objects with SketchObjectPython
+An experimental module for Architecure and making Arch Objects with SketchObjectPython

-Short Description
+### Short Description

+To leverage Sketch and/or SketchObjectPython inherent features to help building Architectural Models

+### Sketcher Capabilities

 - Leverage Sketch and/or SketchObjectPython inherent features to help building Architectural Models
 - So Sketch Layout + Arch Wall = Building Layout
 - Sketch have geometric and dimensional constraints to help making and editing 'single-line sketch layouts'

+### Attachment

 - Sketch have Mapmode/Attachment Offset so sketch for each floor layout can be fixed at desired position 'mutually as a whole'
 - ArchObject, e.g. Window, Equipment and their Links could 'attach' to 'Wall Segment' /  'Layout Sketch' to fix its position
   - Discussion (Intuitive Automatic Windows/Doors + Equipment Placement) - https://forum.freecadweb.org/viewtopic.php?f=23&t=50802